nomocas/babelute/manual/theory.md

-# Theory part
+# Theorical part

-As you've seen in previous articles, Babelute is highly practical and quite simple to use.
+As you've seen in previous articles ([Designing DSL]()), Babelute is highly practical and quite simple to use.
 And at usage, almost everything is self-explanatory...

-Most of the people will use already defined lexicons, write sentences with them, play with associated Pragmatics, translate sentences with third party bridge lexicon(s), serialize sentences and store them somewhere...
+Most of the people will use already defined lexicons, write sentences with them, play with associated Pragmatics, maybe define Dialects, translate sentences with third party bridge lexicon(s), serialize sentences and store them somewhere...

 All this doesn't require to dive deeply in theoretical considerations.

-So if you're here, normally it's because you want to develop fine grained DSLs or simply you want to know what's behind.
+So if you're here, normally it's because you want to develop fine grained DSLs or simply you want to know what's behind and what's after.

 Little reminder :